Vitruvius: Life and career

 To place the role of Vitruvius the military engineer in context, a description of "The Prefect of the camp" or army engineer is quoted here as given by Flavius Vegetius Renatus in The Military Institutions of the Romans:

-The Prefect of the camp, though inferior in rank to the [Prefect], had a post of no small importance.
-The position of the camp, the direction of the entrenchments, the inspection of the tents or huts of the soldiers and the baggage were comprehended in his province.
-His authority extended over the sick, and the physicians who had the care of them; and he regulated the expenses relative thereto.
-He had the charge of providing carriages, bathhouses and the proper tools for sawing and cutting wood, digging trenches, raising parapets, sinking wells and bringing water into the camp.
-He likewise had the care of furnishing the troops with wood and straw, as well as the rams, onagri, balistae and all the other engines of war under his direction.
-This post was always conferred on an officer of great skill, experience and long service, and who consequently was capable of instructing others in those branches of the profession in which he had distinguished himself.

 At various locations described by Vitruvius, battles and sieges occurred.
 He is the only source for the siege of Larignum in 56 BC.
 Of the battlegrounds of the Gallic War there are references to: